PrincetonUniversity/PsyNeuLink/docs/source/Cohen_HustonModel.rst

 off-diagonals for the *HIDDEN WORD LAYER* to the *RESPONSE LAYER*.

 During the stimulus presentation period, the *TASK LAYER* keeps receiving input from *TASK INPUT LAYER*.
-In addition, the *HIDDEN COLOR LAYER* and the *HIDDEN WORD LAYER* receive inputs from the *COLOR INOUT LAYER* and *WORD INPUT LAYER*, respectively.
+In addition, the *HIDDEN COLOR LAYER* and the *HIDDEN WORD LAYER* receive inputs from the *COLOR INPUT LAYER* and *WORD INPUT LAYER*, respectively.
 The system is executed until one of the two response units hit a threshold.
 This is specified in the `termination_processing` parameter in the `run` command.

 The `log` function is used to record the output values of the *RESPONSE LAYER*.
 The cyles until a threshold is reached is used for the regression we used here to transfer cycles to milliseconds.
-We used the regression cycles*5 + 115 to produce the plot below.
+We used the regression `cycles*5 + 115` to produce the plot below.

 Execution horse race Figure